 High Risk Event: is any event which, because of its nature and/or included elements, may pose a higher than usual risk to UMSU and/or the University and therefore may require additional oversight and management to ensure compliance obligations are met.
 Some examples of higher-risk events include events with alcohol, after-hours events, events where food is prepared or cooked on-site, events requiring on-site specific equipment or infrastructure and events where more than 100 people are expected to attend.

 Memberships - Memberships are particular roles that people can have linked to their accounts.
-For example, Kara-Lynne Cummings has the role of 'Survey Admin', which means she can access her Organisation's surveys, look at the responses from people who have submitted forms and create new forms.
+For example, Josh Davis has the role of 'Survey Admin', which means he can access his Organisation's surveys, look at the responses from people who have submitted forms and create new forms.

 Newslist - Website - Newslist is a widget that you need to add to a page that you want news posts to collate on.
 See "Widget" below for more info.